Inventory vs Cost of Goods Sold (COGS): Formula, Examples & Differences

 When the company sells out its inventory, all costs including purchasing costs, shipping costs, and all other costs are included.
 Direct materials, labor, and overhead cost are also involved in the cost of goods sold.
 For services, the cost of goods also comprises of labor, payroll, and benefit.
 In general, all the direct costs that are related to the production of goods and services are the costs of goods.
 Please note that goods that are not sold during the year would not be included in calculating COGS.

-Example of Inventory and Cost of Goods Sold
+Aspect | Inventory | Cost of Goods Sold (COGS) |

-Let us take an example of a retailer who just sells 1 product for the connection between Inventory and Cost of Goods Sold.
+Let us take an example of a retailer who just sells 1 product for the connection between Inventory and Cost of Goods Sold:

 At the beginning of the year 2020, the retailer has 100 units.